StJohnErvin/SIMS-Management-System-/README.md

-# Sales And Inventory Management System SIMS
+# Sales and Inventory Management System SIMS

 An open source Sales And Inventory management system